gryf/gitea-rest-renderer/README.rst

    $ docker build -t gitea:rst -f Dockerfile .

-Procedure of running dockerized deployment is `same as documented`_.
+Procedure of running dockerized deployment is `same as documented`_ - of course you'll need to change line with image to align newly created altered image.

 Now, as you have it up and running, there is still a need for altering configuration.
 Stop the container, and alter file